-- 11.1 The Council conducted the bi-annual STAR survey through ARP Research in April 2018 with the specific aim of obtaining customer feedback through a survey of general needs tenants, all sheltered tenants and leaseholders.
-There was an increased response rate from tenants and leaseholders on previous surveys.
+- 11.1 The Council conducted the bi-annual STAR survey through ARP Research in April 2018, and will be doing so again in 2020, with the specific aim of obtaining customer feedback through a survey of general needs tenants, all sheltered tenants and leaseholders.
+In 2018, there was an increased response rate from tenants and leaseholders on previous surveys.
 Questions were centred on Colchester Borough Homes performance, tenant satisfaction with their homes, neighbourhood and services.
-The survey also attempted to identify tenants' priorities on where we focus the provision of non-statutory services. - 11.2 Consultation has been undertaken as part of the process to review spending plans given the impact of the Governments rent reduction announcement referred to in paragraph 4.1. - 11.3 In April 2018, the Council introduced a new Asset Management Strategy for the period 2018-22.
-Consultation with tenants and leaseholders took place around the priorities for this new strategy. - 11.4 It should also be noted that thorough consultation will be carried out with tenants and leaseholders affected by any works to properties or areas as a result of the works programmes proposed within this report.
+The survey also attempted to identify tenants' priorities on where we focus the provision of non-statutory services.
+It is planned to repeat the STAR survey during 2020 and the report of the results will be made available to Cabinet and Members, to inform decision-making. - 11.2 Consultation was previously undertaken as part of the process to review spending plans given the impact of the Governments previous rent reduction policy.
+A task and finish group was held with a number of tenants and leaseholders on the Asset Management investment plans of the Housing Futures Programme.
+One of the outcomes of this was that the views of tenants and leaseholders were generally in line with the proposed investment programme.
+Since that time, the Governments rent reduction policy has ended, and as a consequence, the Council will be reviewing its HRA Asset Management Strategy in 2020, and carrying out consultation as part of this work.

+11.3 It should also be noted that thorough consultation will be carried out with tenants and leaseholders affected by any works to properties or areas as a result of the works programmes proposed within this report.